YinhanHe123/YinhanHe123.github.io/_pages/about.md

 * Jan.
 2026: One paper accepted by ACM SIGWEB Newsletter.
 * Jan.
 2026: Two papers accepted by ICLR.
 * Jan.
 2026: One paper accepted by TKDE.
 * Dec.
-2025: Will join Snap as a PhD Research Intern in February 2026, working with Dr. [Neil Shah](https://www.linkedin.com/in/nshah171/).
+2025: Will join Snap as a PhD Research Intern in February 2026, working at User Modeling and Personalization ([UMAP](https://research.snap.com/team/user-modeling-and-personalization.html)) team.
 * Oct.
 2025: Rleased LLM post-training work *Rank-GRPO* on [ArXiv](https://arxiv.org/html/2510.20150v1).
 * Oct.
 2025: One paper accepted by WSDM.
 * Oct.
 2025: Grateful to receive  NeurIPS 2025 Scholar Award.